ppp-kohe/autogui/README.md

 The text-edit pane will reflect modifications of text contents to the bound property value.

 For `StringBuilder`, it automatically creates a `Document` wrapping the builder object.
-The current algortihm for modications of the document is naiive.
+The current algorithm for modifications of the document is naive.
 So it might not be suitable for editing large sized texts.

 Note that the documents and text-edit components in Swing seem to have designed as that any changes to the document must be happen within the text-edit component.